The American Traffic Safety Services Foundation

 Sponsored by: State Farm®

-The American Traffic Safety Services Foundation (ATSS Foundation) is launching its first ever Virginia teen driver safety video contest through a grant from State Farm®.
-Five Virginia high schools have been chosen to participate in this pilot program.
-Students are invited to submit a 30-60 second public service announcement (PSA) encouraging teens to respect other drivers and focus on safe driving behavior, which includes no distractions, no drinking and no speeding while they are behind the wheel.
+The American Traffic Safety Services Foundation (The Foundation) is hosting its 2nd Annual Virginia teen driver safety video contest funded by State FarmR.
+Virginia high school students are invited to submit a 30-60 second public service announcement (PSA) encouraging teens to respect other drivers and focus on safe driving behavior, which includes no distractions, no drinking and no speeding while they are behind the wheel.

-Videos should reflect safe driving practices – key actions teen drivers and passengers can take to promote safe driving behaviors, including
+Videos should reflect safe driving practices - key actions teen drivers and passengers can take to promote safe driving behaviors.
+Topic ideas, concepts and themes:

 - using seat belts

-Submissions will be judged using the following criteria: presentation, message and creativity.
+Production teams should consist of no more than three (3) students.
+Each school should submit their top three videos.
+Submissions will be judged using the following criteria: presentation, message, and creativity.
 Prizes will be awarded to the overall top three submissions.
-Winning teams will receive cash prizes – 1st place team wins $1,000, 2nd place team wins $750 and 3rd place team wins $500, with a $500 prize awarded to each winning teams’ school.
+Winning teams will receive cash prizes - 1st place team wins $1,000, 2nd place team wins $750 and 3rd place team wins $500, with a $500 prize awarded to each winning teams' school.

 Follow us on Facebook: http://www.facebook.com/VirginiaTeenDriverSafetyPsaContest